-We seek charities that are "cost-effective" in the sense of saving or improving lives as much as possible for as little money as possible.
-There are many limitations to cost-effectiveness estimates, and we do not assess charities only—or primarily—based on their estimated cost-effectiveness.
-However, because different approaches to helping people can have extremely different costs, we make cost-effectiveness estimates for our top charities.
+We seek programs that are "cost-effective" in the sense of saving or improving lives as much as possible for as little money as possible.
+Cost-effectiveness is the single most important input in our evaluation of a program's impact.
+However, there are many limitations to cost-effectiveness estimates, and we do not assess programs solely based on their estimated cost-effectiveness.
+We build cost-effectiveness models primarily because:

 We keep the following in mind when considering cost-effectiveness:

 - Charities frequently cite misleading and overly optimistic figures for cost-effectiveness.